DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

       }
     },
     table.header([*Name or Type*], [*Advantages*], [*Disadvantages*]),
-    [*Travel agencies*], [Easy way to organize a trip, various different packages are available.
-All of the process requires minimal action from the customer], [An additional and substantial commission is often required.
-Personalization of travels is minimal.
-Documents management is in charge of the customer], [*Traditional AI chatbots* \ e.g. ChatGPT], [Provides useful suggestions about possible travel destination and places to visit, also day by day.
-Able to personalize the whole trip.], [Can be unoptimized for travels and provides not useful suggestion.
-Does not guide between all of the steps needed for the travel.
-No documents organization functionality], [#link("https://www.canva.com/trip-planner-ai/")[*Canva Planner*]], [A functionality of canvas that helps with trip planning.
+    [#link("https://www.canva.com/trip-planner-ai/")[*Canva Planner*]], [A functionality of canvas that helps with trip planning.
 Offer collaboration functionalities], [Limited on the personalization and does not guide the user into the organization.
 Limited to a maximum of 50 organizations.
-No documents organization functionality], [#link("https://wanderlog.com/")[*Wanderlog*]], [Specialized travel organization app with AI functionality.
-Allow to insert documents and collaboration functionality are also available], [Trip optimization functionality and offline data visualization are limited to the paid version], [#link("https://www.stippl.io/")[*Stippl*]], [An app that, with the help of an AI, helps the trip organization.
-Can partially organize bookings and travels], [AI functionality seems to be limited according to provided screenshot of the app.
-According to third party, offline visualization is not eligible for free users], [#link("https://www.aiplanner.ai/about")[*Aiplanner*]], [Web service that offer ai-powered trip oranization services], [No document organization functionality.
+No documents organization functionality], [#link("https://www.aiplanner.ai/about")[*Aiplanner*]], [Web service that offer ai-powered trip organization services], [No document organization functionality.
 Usage is token-limited, therefore, personalization could be limited for free users.], [#link("https://wonderplan.ai/")[*Wonderplan*]], [Free app for organizing trip using the help of AI], [As described by the developers themselves, the app could become partially or entirely premium at some point.
 Offline availability of trip data is possible via downloadable pdf only.
-No documents organization functionality is available.]
+No documents organization functionality is available.], )
-  )

   == Unique Selling Point